 Determining Liability in Accidents Caused by a Vehicle’s Defect in Back-Up Signals

-Call the Morris Bart law firm in Shreveport today at (318) 553-5470 and let us get started working on your case.
+Call the Morris Bart law firm in Shreveport, and let us start working on your case.

 Pursuing Damages for Car Accident Victims in Shreveport

-Our law office will seek compensation for the damages you suffered, which requires us to uncover the expenses and losses you have incurred and place a fair settlement value range on your case.
+Our injury lawyers will seek compensation for the damages you suffered, which requires us to uncover the expenses and losses you have incurred and place a fair settlement value range on your case.
 We will then work to negotiate a settlement based on this value.
 This negotiation could include recovering such damages as:

 - Current and future treatment and related medical care and expenses